apostrophecms/apostrophe-documentation/reference/apostrophe-assets/index.md

 allows other modules to wait until they can talk to each other (modulesReady) before pushing assets.
 ### ensureFolder()
+Ensure that the standard asset folders exist at project level, notably `public` (the web-accessible folder) and `public/modules` (where symbolic links to the `public` subdirectories of Apostrophe modules are automatically created by `symlinkModules`).
 ### symlinkModules(*callback*)
+Ensure that `public/modules/modulename` points to exactly the same content as `lib/modules/modulename/public`.
+On platforms that support symbolic links for non-administrators, use them.
+On platforms that don't, make a recursive copy.
+(This poses no significant performance problem for Apostrophe's assets, which are modest in size.
+If you were hoping to push huge files as permanent static assets this way, well... complain to Microsoft.)
+### linkAssetFolder(*from*, *to*)
+Create or refresh a symbolic link from the path "from" to the existing, actual folder
+"to".
+If symbolic linking is unavailable on this platform (Windows), recursively copy instead.

+Note that "to" is the EXISTING, REAL thing, so the recursive copy actually duplicates "to" in "from".
+Counterintuitive, but that's because we're thinking in terms of a symbolic link.
+### linkAssetFolderOnUnix(*from*, *to*)
+Create or refresh a symbolic link from the path "from" to the existing, actual folder
+"to" on Unix-derived platforms (not Windows).
+### linkAssetFolderOnWindows(*from*, *to*)
+On Windows, simulate a symbolic link from "from" to "to" by recursively copying the contents of "to" to "from".

+(Confused?
+Well, yes, it's odd when you word it this way, but it makes sense when you have symbolic links.)
 ### buildLessMasters(*callback*)

 ### minify(*callback*)